-- Hold this stretch for 30 seconds and repeat 3 times.
+- Hold this stretch for 30 seconds and repeat three times.

-A standing calf stretch allows for more tension on the ankle and calf than in sitting.
+A standing calf stretch allows for more tension on the ankle and calf than while stretching in a sitting position:

 - Stand to face a wall, one foot extended out in front of you, toes pointing up.